 Microsoft this week announced an online version of its popular VS Code integrated development environment (IDE), bringing a new option for people who want to code on a Chromebook.

 In progress code suggests we should see improved vertical display support on Chromebooks.
 Here’s why I can’t wait and why you should be happy about this too.

-Even if you’re not a Linux user, there are plenty of reasons to run Linux on your Chromebook.
-Here are 5 that provide a lot of bang for the buck.
+Even if you’re not a Linux user, there are plenty of reasons to run Linux on a Chromebook.
+Here are 5 that offer a lot of bang for the buck.

 Using Linux apps that would be easier to navigate with traditional Function keys?
 Here’s a setting tucked away to enable using the top-row of a Chromebook keyboard as F1, F2, etc…

 Developing apps in Linux on a Chromebook?
 You might have run into issues accessing them from Chrome OS.
 Port forwarding has been in experimental mode for several months but Chrome OS 86 makes this feature generally available.

 Linux opened the door to Android development on Chromebooks thanks to Android Studio support.
 Now, a handful of devices open it further with support for Android device emulation within Chrome OS.

 Need a handy guide for getting a Chromebook configured for web or app development?
 Check out the Chrome OS Developer Toolbox, which is filled with tips, configuration steps and links to tutorials.

 “Can I get through a Computer Science program and code on a Chromebook?”
 Yes, you can thanks to Linux on Chromebooks.